maxkha-3/WebScale-FrontEnd/README.md

 ## Code style

 The project uses 4 spaced inlines.
-Variables are to use camelCase.
-General rules, regarding the code style are declared in `tslint.json`
+Variables are to use camelCase, CSS class names are to use kebab-case.
+General rules, regarding the code style are declared in `tslint.json`.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `ng build --prod --base-href "https://<USER_NAME>.github.io/<REPO_NAME>/" ` to build the application and deploy it to GitHub Pages by running `ngh` command (requires `angular-cli-ghpages ` package, that can be installed by `npm install -g angular-cli-ghpages`).
+The build artifacts will be stored in the `dist/` directory and committed to `gh-pages` branch.